githedgehog/docs/docs/architecture/fabric.md

   attached subnets and import routes from its peered VPCs.
 The BGP instance in the tenant VRFs does not establish neighbor relationships and is purely used to advertise locally attached routes into the VPC (all VRFs with the same L3VNI) across leaves in the network.
-* A VPC can have multuple subnets.
+* A VPC can have multiple subnets.
 Each subnet in the VPC is modeled as a VLAN on the switch.
 The VLAN is only locally significant and a given subnet might have different VLANs on different leaves on the network.
 A globally significant VNI is assigned to each subnet.
 This VNI is used to extend the subnet across different leaves in the network and provides a view of single stretched L2 domain if the applications need it.